andrepazv/andrepazv.github.io/teaching.md

 <div class="subsection">
 <strong><span style="color: #993366">Volunteer mentor</span></strong>

-<strong>	Mentor, [[1000 Girls, 1000 Futures]](https://www.nyas.org/programs/global-stem-alliance/1000-girls-1000-futures/){:target="_blank"}.</strong> New York Academy of Sciences (NYAS).
+<strong>	Mentor, <a href="https://www.nyas.org/programs/global-stem-alliance/1000-girls-1000-futures/" target="_blank">[1000 Girls, 1000 Futures]</a>.</strong> New York Academy of Sciences (NYAS).
 Virtually meeting with one high school mentee (from overseas) on a regular basis to talk about life as a woman in STEM and help in completing the NYAS course.
 2018-2019

-<strong>	Mentor, [[CCNY Women in Science]](https://ccnywins.wixsite.com/womeninscience){:target="_blank"}.</strong> The City College of New York, New York, NY.
+<strong>	Mentor, <a href="https://ccnywins.wixsite.com/womeninscience" target="_blank">[CCNY Women in Science]</a>.</strong> The City College of New York, New York, NY.
 Meeting with one undergraduate mentee on a regular basis to talk about life as a woman in STEM.
 Fall 2015-Spring 2016

 </div>
 <a name="Advisor"></a>